 Management Intensive: HVAC systems require the greatest level of effort from stakeholders responsible for managing and maintaining operation.

-Laboratory Ventilation Risk Assessment
+Conduct a Laboratory Ventilation Risk Assessment

-The Laboratory Ventilation Risk Assessment (LVRA) is a method to provide ventilation designers and laboratory safety personnel with an effective process to assess risk.
+The Laboratory Ventilation Risk Assessment (LVRA) is a method to provide ventilation designers and laboratory safety personnel with a systematic, effective process to assess risk.
 Working closely with facility and research staff, environmental health and safety (EH&S) professionals, and industrial hygienists will allow the Smart Labs team to determine lab ventilation requirements based on the evaluation of hazards in several assessment categories.

 The following steps are to be used as general guidelines in performing the LVRA.
 Please note each lab facility has unique hazards that must be taken into consideration on a case-by-case basis.
 The guidelines are a framework to get the Smart Labs team started in the right direction to perform an initial ventilation risk assessment but may need to be customized for unique situation.
 It is recommended to incorporate the LVRA method and testing into an overall facilities management program in order to help optimize the operational effectiveness of labs, enhance occupant safety and comfort, and minimize maintenance and control problems.